 I was first introduced to this rare disease A-T through a fellow ultra runner named Tim Borland.
 He explained to me how it is affecting 1 out of 40,000 children and there is no known cure.
 I couldn't help thinking of my boy and what if he had A-T. How difficult would it be for me to watch my son go through this.
 To have my son appear normal and healthy thinking he was going to be like any other kid and then all of a sudden without any warning have difficulty walking or to seem have no control of his body actions.
 The whole time being helpless, wanting to take away all his pain, to fix it and make everything better, but can’t.

 Knowing there is currently no cure for this illness created a drive in my heart to do something about it.
-This year I am running in 3 different runs.
-However I am not doing it for me, I am doing it to raise money in hopefully finding a cure for this disease.
+I run for those who cannot.
 Help us find life-improving therapies and a cure for A-T (ataxia-telangiectasia).

 On the right are pictures of Wyatt Watson and his family.
-Wyatt is 5 years old.
 He was diagnosed at 2 as he was a "wobbly" walker.
-He continues to be very wobbly and his speech is delayed all a result of having difficulty controlling his muscles, but other than that he is a typical 4 year old.
+He continues to be very wobbly and his speech is delayed all a result of having difficulty controlling his muscles, but other than that he is a typical kid.
 He loves riding his bike, playing ball with his dad, and racing his cars around.
 He truly has a bright and happy personality.
 He works so hard at things and never gives up.

 Please continue to logon to this page for currant weekly updates on how my training is coming and please dont forget to donate no donation is to small.